 3 of Rome’s Most Romantic Hotels

-Whether you want to plan a special trip for Valentine’s Day, a wedding, honeymoon, or anniversary, the Eternal City is a great destination for couples looking for a romantic getaway.
-Here a list of 3 of the most romantic hotels in Rome for an intimate city stay.
+Whether you want to plan a special trip for Valentine’s Day, a wedding, honeymoon, or anniversary, the Italian capital is a dream destination for couples looking for a romantic getaway.
+For romantic digs, here a list of 3 of the most romantic 4-star and 5-star hotels in Rome for an intimate, high-quality city stay.

 The Fortyseven ****